 Instructions

-Step 1 – Prepare the pork.
+Step 2 – Prepare the pork.
 Cut pork shoulder in half so you have two 1 pound pieces.
-Mix all of the spices together and rub them on to the pork.
+Rub the spice mixture all over each piece of pork.

 When the timer goes off let the pressure cooker do a natural release for 10 minutes.
 Then turn valve to VENTING and release any remaining pressure before removing the lid.

-Instant Pot Pulled Pork with sauce on top
+Instant Pot Pulled Pork in a glass bowl with BBQ sauce

 Do I Have To Sear The Pork?